citp/privacy-policy-historical/s/sp/spo/spotlight.com.md

-In addition to the above, we may disclose your personal data to carefully selected and trusted third parties in the following circumstances:
+In addition to the above, we may disclose certain personal data to carefully selected and trusted third parties in the following circumstances:

+  * Spotlight network partners, circulating breakdown information via their casting platforms in other territories,
   * subcontractors assisting us in providing our service to our users,
   * third parties who provide service enhancements or additional functionality to our users related to how they use our services.
 See below under 'Enhanced or additional functionality' for more information and examples,
   * third parties who are involved in furthering research and technology in areas connected with our service.
 See below under 'Research' for more information and examples,